2018 West Coast Conference women's basketball tournament

-The 2017 West Coast Conference women's basketball tournament was the postseason women's basketball tournament for the West Coast Conference for the 2017–18 season.
-All tournament games were played at the Orleans Arena in the Las Vegas-area community of Paradise, Nevada from March 2–6, 2018.
+The 2018 West Coast Conference women's basketball tournament was the postseason women's basketball tournament for the West Coast Conference for the 2017–18 season.
+All tournament games were played at the Orleans Arena in Paradise, Nevada March 1–6, 2018.
 Regular-season champion Gonzaga won the tournament and with it the WCC's automatic berth in the NCAA tournament.

 Seeds

 WCC tiebreaker procedures went as follows: